WING-NUS/scisumm-corpus/README.md

 This directory contains the annotation files for the topic, from 3 different annotators.
 Please DO NOT use older annotations; only use <TopicID>.annv3.txt for the 2016 Shared Task.

+    ./data/???-????_TRAIN/summary/
+The summary task (Task 2) is an optional, "bonus" task which participants may want to attempt.
+This directory contains the two kinds of summaries - i. the abstract, and ii.the reference spans (not citances but the information they referenced in the source paper).
+Both are extractive summaries.
+For the developemnt sets we will release in April, we will include a third type of summary - hand-written a nnotator summaries.
+These would be abstractive.

 ### Annotation

 Given a reference paper (RP) and upto 10 citing papers (CPs), annotators from